kchall/CorpusTools/docs/source/functional_load.rst

 the calculation of functional load as change in entropy.

-Furthermore, if raw minimal pair count is used, or minimal pairs relativized to the size of the corpus, these will be perfectly analogous to the (non-standard) calculation of functional load based on change in entropy using word types (rather than tokens).
+Furthermore, if raw minimal pair count is used, or minimal pairs relativized to the size of the corpus, these will be analogous to the (non-standard) calculation of functional load based on change in entropy using word types (rather than tokens).
 This is shown below, where the same pairs of obstruents in the [IPHOD]_ corpus are shown with their type-based Delta-H entropy on the y-axis and their raw minimal pair counts on the x-axis (r = 0.999):